matthewphamilton/r4dev/content/en/docs/Models/What are ready4 modules/Introducing modules.md

 ---
-title: "Why ready4 is object oriented"
+title: "Introducing ready4 modules"
 linkTitle: "Why ready4 is object oriented"
 date: 2017-01-05
-weight: 3
+weight: 1
 description: >
-  ready4 is implemented using object oriented programming.
-This brief article explains what this means and why it is useful.
+  ready4 supports a modular approach to model development.
+This article describes what that means and why it is useful.
 ---

 {{% pageinfo %}}